jcklpe/open-source-branding-toolkit/README.md

 * [ ] create branding template toolkit with separate repo, added as a git submodule.
 * [ ] rearrange old projects to live in example directory
+* [ ] add illustrations and visual examples to README guide.
 * [ ] create resources folder with resource guide and templates or utilities created for this project not included in the default branding package repo
 * [ ] create guides folder with design guide information.
 Focus on immediately applicable best practices like improving markdown files etc.